turboFei/incubator-kyuubi/docs/deployment/hive_metastore.md

   - Use the built-in one in the Kyuubi distribution
   - Download from [Spark official website](https://spark.apache.org/downloads.html)
   - Build from Spark source, [Building With Hive and JDBC Support](http://spark.apache.org/docs/latest/building-spark.html#building-with-hive-and-jdbc-support)
-- A copy of Hive client configuration
+- A copy of hive.client.nt configuration

 So the whole thing here is to let Spark applications use this copy of Hive configuration to start a Hive metastore client for their own to talk to the Hive metastore server.